dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 same declaration (so `V` is a subinterface of `V1` and `V2`, and both `V1` and `V2` are subinterfaces of `V3`, and only `V3` declares _m_, in which case there is no conflict in `V`).*

-A compile-time error occurs if an extension type declaration _DV_ has two superinterfaces `V1` and `V2`, where `V1` is an extension type and `V2` is a non-extension type, and both `V1` and `V2` have a member named _m_, and _DV_ does not declare a member named _m_.

-*In other words, member name clashes among an extension type and a non-extension type superinterface is always an error. _DV_ must override the given name to eliminate the error.*

-A compile-time error occurs if an extension type declaration _DV_ has two or more non-extension type superinterfaces `V1 ..
-Vk`, where each `Vj` has a member named _m_, and the combined member signature of these members does not exist, and _DV_ does not declare a member named _m_.

-*In other words, when the extension type has some members which are "inherited" from some non-extension type superinterfaces, they must have a well-defined signature just like if _DV_ had been a class.*

 *Assume that _DV_ is an extension type declaration named `Name`, and the type `V1`, declared by _DV1_, is a superinterface of _DV_ (`V1` could